mk12/sicp/notes/text.md

 ### 2.2.3: Sequences as Conventional Interfaces

 - Abstractions preserves the flexibility to experiment with alternative representations.
-- Another powerful design principle for working with data structures is the use of conventional interfaces.
+- The use of _conventional interfaces_ is another powerful design principle.
 - To make abstract operations for things other than numbers, we need to have a conventional style in which we manipulate data.

 #### Sequence operations

-- Key to organizing programs to reflect signal-flow structure: focus on the signals and represent them as lists.
+- We want to organize programs to reflect signal-flow structure.
+To do this, we focus on the signals and represent them as lists, and implement sequence operations on them.
-- To help, we can implement `filter` and `accumulate`.
 - Expressing programs as sequence operations helps us make program designs that are _modular_---made of relatively independent pieces that we can connect in flexible ways.
-- This is a strategy for controlling complexity.
+This is a strategy for controlling complexity.
-- A vast range of operations can be expressed as sequence operations, even if you don't realize it at first.
+- A surprisingly vast range of operations can be expressed as sequence operations.
-- Sequences (here, they are lists) serve as a conventional interface for the modules of the program.
+- Sequences serve as a conventional interface for the modules of the program.

 ::: exercises
 2.33-39